Fast Fourier Transform Calculator

 Given a complex FFT coefficient X[k] = a + bi, you can compute magnitude and phase as:

-To relate bin index k to real-world frequency, you need the sampling rate fs (samples per second) of your original data.
-The calculator itself operates on sample indices and does not assume any particular sampling rate, but if your data comes from a physical measurement, the approximate frequency corresponding to bin k is
+To relate bin index k to real-world frequency, you need the sampling rate fs of your original data.
+The calculator itself works entirely in sample indices, which keeps it general, but if your samples were taken at a known rate, the physical frequency corresponding to bin k is approximately

 Worked example